TheLab-ms/website-content/pages/contact.md

 ### Contact Us By Email

-General coorespondence with the Leadership of TheLab.ms is handled via the [Leadership Email List](mailto:leadership@thelab.ms)
+General correspondence with the Leadership of TheLab.ms is handled via the [Leadership Email List](mailto:leadership@thelab.ms)

 Financial inquiries are handled via the [Treasurer Email](treasurer@thelab.ms)